Keystone College Policies

 9. Register your account

-By October 31, 2014, all official social media accounts must register with College Communications.
+All official social media accounts must register with College Communications.
 As part of the process, it is required that you provide:

 - The name, phone number, and email address for the account manager and a backup manager.